 The gear shift panel features an evolved version of Mazda’s ‘two-layer moulding’ technology.
 Light striking the upper layer’s deep smoke-grey panel reveals a metallic pattern engraved in the base layer below.
 Its appearance changing with the play of light on its surface, the panel accentuates the fine detailing and avant-garde character of the Mazda CX-30's interior.

 Complementing this high-class cabin design and the driver focused ergonomics, the Mazda CX-30 is offered in three interior colour schemes depending on model grade.
-Premium dark grey cloth with navy blue interior accents is standard on SE-L, SE-L Lux and Sport Lux cars.
-Step up to GT Sport and GT Sport Tech and you’ll find black leather with rich brown interior accents, while Skyactiv-X powered GT Sport and GT Sport Tech cars can be specified with optional stone leather with rich brown accents in lieu of the standard black leather.
+Premium dark grey cloth with black interior accents is standard on SE-L, SE-L Lux and Sport Lux cars.
+Step up to GT Sport and GT Sport Tech and you’ll find black leather with rich brown interior accents, while e-Skyactiv X powered GT Sport Tech cars can be specified with optional stone leather with rich brown accents in lieu of the standard black leather.

 Across all models, the high, forward positioning of the gear lever makes the moving of the driver's hand from the steering wheel to the shift lever easier and faster.
 The combination of supportive and comfortable seats matched to well weighted and ergonomically laid out controls, plus intelligently placed switches and controls make for a fully engaging driving experience.